Athenaazar/PhotoAlbom/README.md

 The website consists of 6 unique pages:

-- Homepage : users can select category and see all photos assigned to selected category, download photo if they like,
+- Homepage : <p>users can select category and see all photos assigned to selected category, download photo if they like, </p>
 - Login Page
 - About us
 - Menu